Academic Policy and Regulation Information

 - For Teaching Assistants, demonstrate proficiency in spoken English (if student is not from an English speaking country)

 Graduate Assistants may be appointed up to a maximum of 0.50 FTE for a single assistantship.
-Majors who desire to appoint a Graduate Student, in any classification, more than 0.50 FTE up to 0.75 FTE, for single or multiple appointments, must submit justification to the Office of Graduate Studies for approval.
-Students hired in non-GA positions on campus must also not exceed 0.75 FTE for the combined position and assistantship appointments.
+Departments/Schools who desire to appoint a Graduate Student, in any classification, more than 0.50 FTE up to 0.73 FTE, for single or multiple appointments, must submit justification to the Office of Graduate Studies for approval.
+Students hired in non-GA positions on campus must also not exceed 0.73 FTE for the combined position and assistantship appointments.
 It is preferred that students refrain from employment outside of the assistantship appointment.
 Departments may determine the maximum number of semesters for teaching assistantship appointments.

-Full-time enrollment is considered nine (9) graduate credit hours in the fall semester, nine (9) graduate credit hours in the spring semester, and six (6) graduate credit hours in the summer semester.
-If a graduate assistant is enrolled in the last semester of his/her program of study, the number of registered semester hours may be less than the full-time requirement.
+Full-time enrollment is considered nine (9) graduate credit hours in the fall and spring semesters and six (6) graduate credit hours in the summer semester.
+If a graduate assistant is enrolled in the last semester of the student’s program of study, the number of registered semester hours may be less than the full-time requirement.
 Graduate assistants must comply with all Office of Graduate Studies enrollment requirements to retain their assistantship as stated in the Graduate Catalog.
 For specifics regarding Graduate Assistantship requirements, guidelines, and policies, refer to the Graduate Assistants Policies and Guidelines Handbook

-Students receiving Veterans’ Administration benefits should confirm their enrollment requirements with the Office of Veterans’ Services or Veterans’ Coordinator.
+NOTE!
+The following reflect the academic enrollment requirements.
+Students receiving Financial Aid and/or Veterans’ Administration benefits should also confirm their enrollment requirements with the respective offices.

 Minimum University Regulations